 If you are seeking the international craze - the “Cronut” (the croissant/doughnut hybrid) you will find them at Dominique Ansel Bakery at 189 Spring St. in SoHo

-One favorite is “The Bronx”, with a basic that has a hint of olive oil and bite of black pepper.
+One of their best donuts is the “The Bronx”, a basic donut that has a hint of olive oil and a bit of black pepper.

 BLACK AND WHITE COOKIE

 The origin of this cookie in NYC starts with a Bavarian immigrant bakery on the Upper East Side.

 This classic NY cookie is a big flat disc with a shortbread base and iced with fondant frosting.
 One half has vanilla fondant and the other half has chocolate, hence the name.